-THRiVE-1 Alumni and Fellows
+THRiVE-1 Alumni and Fellow

 As part of THRiVE-1 (2009-15) there were nine fellows linked to research mentors at the University of Cambridge and the Wellcome Trust Sanger Institute in Hinxton.
-Three held two-year post-doctoral fellowships and six were awarded four-year PhD fellowships.
+Three held two-year postdoctoral fellowships and six were awarded four-year PhD fellowships.
 You can view their profiles below.

 Dr Kennedy Amone-P’Olak (Postdoctoral alumnus)